 For some folks, posing can be awkward or uncomfortable, so don't just let your subject stand around.
-Have them play around in the space they're occupying, in an authentic way.
+Have them play around in an authentic way within the space they're occupying.
 Ask them to lean naturally on a wall or sit on a step like they normally would.
 Never force a pose or posture that isn't natural to them.